What is a pension?

 - If you don’t remember the provider, but do know who you worked for when you paid into the pension, call the company.

-- If you don’t know the details of either the provider or the company associated with your lost pension, contact the Pension Tracing Service who may be able to help and may charge for this.
+- If you don’t know the details of either the provider or the company associated with your lost pension, contact the Government's Pension Tracing Service.